m-mcdougall/BicycleTheft-DATS6103/index.md

 ## Webscraping

-This project works in two parts, the Webscraper, which collects and cleans data taken from the Bike Index.
+This project works in two parts, the Webscraper,  and the Localizer.
+The Webscraper collects and cleans data taken from the Bike Index, and the Localizer plots nearby thefts and makes predictions about the liklihood of thefts.
 While the complete download also includes a base database, which contains data up to 12/15/2020), it also includes an updater function which allows users to have the most accurate, up-to-date data possible.
+You can also download the full dataset for yourself, using the functions included in the Webscraping notebook.

 ### Search Page